The user interfaces for the solvers have been written in HTML5, using inline SVG (Scalable Vector Graphics) for visualization purposes,

 indirect means have been adopted for data export.
 Options for "downloading" data files and SVG figures are provided

-(note that these are data-URIs, generated on your local computer).
+(note that these are Object/Blob-URLs, generated on your local computer).

 If that fails, due to lack of support by your browser, just open an empty file

 in your favorite text editor (preferably one that supports Unicode / UTF-8 character encoding).
 Then use a "select all, copy, paste"-procedure to transfer the data / SVG-code supplied in the text windows, and save the respective file with the appropriate extension.

 You might wish to employ a suitable drawing program for vector graphics (e.g. Inkscape),

 to edit the .svg-figures produced by the solvers, and to convert these to other

 The programs are meant as a kind of pocket calculator for rough and quick

 assessment of problems involving slab waveguides, and for purposes of

 demonstration.
 The limited functionality is hardly sufficient for more